murshidazher/iit-distributed-system/README.md

 - java
 - gRPC
 - maven
-- zookeeper
+- zookeeper - Centralized server for distributed coordination of services
 - etcd

+## gRPC
-## Generate Server Stub
+### Generate Server Stub

 - We generated server stub is the grpc code and we need grpc libraries to work for it.
 We need to import the dependent packages for gRPC using maven.
 - maven will fetch the libraries which are under `<dependencies>` tag.